 Whether as a consultant or as an employee, my role is to help project teams stay on-track and achieve their goals.
 And do it with enthusiasm and creativity.
-Much of my success comes from an unquenchable curiosity.
+Much of my success comes from my enthusiasm and curiosity.

 I’m curious about how hardware changes society.
 Data, combined with good software and innovative hardware can do remarkable things for people’s lives.
+But it's certainly not an inevitable outcome.
 For several years, I’ve been working on robotics hardware projects as both a project and product manager.
 Helping clients create social change through engineering is a rewarding experience.

 Robotic arms aren't just for industrial purposes.